Current and upcoming courses:

 surface.
 The mechanism for maintaining such warm pockets in an

-environment that would otherwise be hundreds of degress below freezing
+environment that would otherwise be hundreds of degrees below

 is still under debate.
 However, the data provide unambigous